gitLSW/rag-chat/API_Documentation.md

       "format": "binary",
       "description": "The document file to upload"
     },
+    "forceOCR": {
+      "type": "boolean",
+      "description": "Use the OCR only to extract text.
+The file must be a PDF for the OCR to work.", "default": false
+    },
     "allowOverride": {
       "type": "boolean",
       "description": "Whether to allow overriding an existing document",